 Although swelling is minimal after male breast reduction, there will be some puffiness.
 You can expect this to settle over about 6 weeks with swelling to fully subside after 3 months.

 When can I resume day-to-day activities?

 Typically, patients can resume daily activities a few days after gynaecomastia surgery and can return to office work after one week.
 Jobs that require heavy lifting may require extended time off.
-Dr. Merten advises patients to avoid exercise during the time the compression vest is worn.
+Our plastic surgeons advise patients to avoid exercise during the time the compression vest is worn.